Azure/azure-signalr/specs/ServiceProtocol.md

 ### Client Disconnect

 - When a client is disconnected from Service, a `CloseConnection` message will be sent by Service to Server.
 - When Server wants to disconnect a client, a `CloseConnection` message will be sent by Server to Service.
-Then Service will disconnect the underlying connections with the target client.
+Then Service will disconnect the phyical connection with the target client.

-### Data Pass Through
+### Client Data Pass Through

 - When a client sends data to Service, a `ConnectionData` message will be sent by Service to Server.
 - When Server wants to send data to a client, a `ConnectionData` message will be sent by Server to Service.

 ### SignalR scenarios

-Service supports various scenarios in SignalR to send data from Server to multiple client.
+Service supports various scenarios in SignalR to send data from Server to multiple clients.
 - When Server wants to send data to a specific set of connections, a `MultiConnectionData` message is sent to Service, containing the list of the target connections.
 - When Server wants to send data to a specific user, a `UserData` message is sent to Service.
 - When Server wants to send data to a specific set of users, a `MultiUserData` message is sent to Service, containing the list of the target users.
 - When Server wants to send data to all clients, a `BroadcastData` message is sent to Service.
-- When Server wants to send data to a specific group, a `GroupData` message is sent to Service.
+- When Server wants to send data to a specific group, a `GroupBroadcastData` message is sent to Service.
-- When Server wants to send data to a couple of groups, a `MultiGroupData` message is sent to Service.
+- When Server wants to send data to a couple of groups, a `MultiGroupBroadcastData` message is sent to Service.

 ## Message Encodings